ErikPlachta/ErikPlachta/README.md

 **I'm a software developer, IT Director, project manager, and productivity nerd.**

-I enjoy identifying patterns to build modular infrastructure.
-Once you understand the problem, it's easy to build thoughtful, light-weight flexible code.
+I enjoy identifying patterns to build modular infrastructure and designs.
+Once you understand the problem, it's easy to build thoughtful, light-weight, and modular framework.

 ---

 🥇 **Python, PowerShell, and SQL are the primary languages I use profesionally**

-- Beyond 10 years now, I've beena professional IT Engineer.
-Building software solutions to automate and manage IT related services with Python and PowerShell is a part of my every-day job.
+- I've beena professional IT Engineer for over 10 years.
+Along with providing IT services, I build custom software solutions to automate what I can.
+Developing with Python and PowerShell is a part of my every-day job.
-- For the past 4 years, I've also been working directly with a SQL Engineer to provide SQL support and services to remote clients.
+- In 2017, I also started working directly with a SQL Engineer to provide SQL support and services to remote clients.
+We primarily use Python, SQL, and PoweShel.

 ---